awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 ## Set the Session Resume Timeout for Windows WorkSpaces<a name="gp_auto_resume"></a>

 When using the Amazon WorkSpaces client applications, an interruption of network connectivity causes an active session to be disconnected\.
 This can be caused by events such as closing the laptop lid, or the loss of your wireless network connection\.
-The Amazon WorkSpaces client applications for Windows and macOS X attempt to reconnect the session automatically if network connectivity is regained within a certain amount of time\.
+The Amazon WorkSpaces client applications for Windows and macOS attempt to reconnect the session automatically if network connectivity is regained within a certain amount of time\.
 The default session resume timeout is 20 minutes, but you can modify that value for WorkSpaces that are controlled by your domain's Group Policy settings\.

 The Group Policy setting change takes effect after the WorkSpace's next Group Policy settings update and the session is restarted\.